-I’ve been blogging for close to 2 years, and several times recently I decided to re-blog an old post.
-I’m doing it again.
-This post was actually a class assignment that was very beneficial to me.
+I’ve been blogging for almost 2 years and this is another re-blog.
+This post was actually a class assignment that proved very beneficial for me.
 Every so often, I get it out and review it.
 So, I thought my readers might appreciate the re-run also.

 Recently, this point really hit home for me: If you wait for the “perfect time”, you will never get anywhere (Eccl 11:4).
-It seems we are too often waiting…waiting until something changes…waiting until we finish this or that.
-If you always wait for the “perfect time” you may never accomplish or do much.
+It seems we are too often waiting…waiting until something changes, waiting until we finish this or that.
+But if you always wait for the “perfect time” you may never accomplish much.
 The “perfect time” may never come!
 Sometimes you must push forward even if the time does not seem ideal.
 And if we are honest with ourselves, our “waiting” may actually be laziness or procrastination or lame excuses.
-Of course, there are times in life that we should indeed wait, and rushing ahead when the time is not right can be equally problematic.
+Of course, there are times in life that we should wait, and rushing ahead when the time is not right can be equally problematic.
 We need the spiritual discernment and wisdom to know the difference.
 With that…here is my project:

 BEING WISE ABOUT THE TIME